 Advisory body members who are not Federal employees are reimbursed for travel, meal, and lodging expenses incurred while attending official meetings at the request of the Council as per the Council’s Travel Rules.
 Subject to appropriations, limited stipends may also be available to advisory body members who are not employees of a Federal, state, or tribal marine fishery management agency.

-To submit a nomination and supporting documents, please fill out the nomination form, which requests contact information and a brief summary of the nominee’s qualifications.
+To submit a nomination and supporting documents, please fill out the Council’s online Advisory Body Nomination Form.
+The completed form will provide contact information and a brief summary of the nominee’s qualifications.
 The form provides an opportunity to upload supporting documents such as a nomination letter, curriculum vitae, etc.